List of awards and nominations received by Sudeepa: Nandi Awards

 The Nandi Awards are the most important awards given for Telugu cinema.
 They are given annually by the Government of Andhra Pradesh.
 The winners are selected by a jury headed by a chairman.

 Zee Cine Awards Tamil

 The Zee Cine Awards Tamil are presented by Zee Tamil, a Tamil television channel to honour artists in Tamil cinema as well as Indian cinema.

 Zee Cine Awards

 The Zee Cine Awards are presented by Zee Entertainment Enterprises, to honour artists in Hindi cinema.

+Chittara Star Awards

+The Chittara Star Awards are presented by Chittara a Kannada magazine, to honour artists in Kannada cinema.

 TSR-TV9 National Film Awards

 The TSR – TV9 National Film Awards are the most important awards given for the work in feature films in Indian Cinema.

 Suvarna Film Awards

 The Suvarna Film Awards are presented by Asianet Suvarna, a Kannada television channel to honour artists in Kannada cinema.
 The awards were established in 2008.

 Toronto After Dark Film Festival

 The Toronto After Dark Film Festival (TADFF) is a showcase of horror, sci-fi, action and cult cinema held annually in Toronto, Canada at the Bloor Cinema.
 The festival premieres a diverse selection of feature-length and short-films from around the world including new works from Asia, Europe and North America.